PlayfulSol/btd6-wiki/README.md

 # BTD6 Wiki

 BTD6 Wiki is a collaborative Flutter app that serves as a comprehensive resource for Bloons TD 6 players.
-It provides information, strategies, and tips to help players navigate the game effectively.
+It provides information, strategies, and tips to help players navigate the game effectively

 ## About